 1/2 cup crumbled Feta (optional)

-- Make the vinaigrette: whisk together the olive oil, balsamic, mustard, honey and garlic with a dash of salt and pepper.
+- Make the dressing: whisk together the olive oil, balsamic, mustard, honey, and garlic with a dash of salt and pepper.
 Set aside.